PennyTrain/Aquarium/README.md

 * This saves the current packages that are required to the requirements.txt file itself.

 * However when Cloning or starting in a new workspaces the content(packages) within the requirements.txt will need to be installed this is done by the following command `pip install -r requirements.txt`

+## Credits
+---
+### Content
+---
+* The text for all pages was created by myself.
+* Icons used for the various links on the site were taken from [Font Awesome](https://fontawesome.com/)
+* The reference material on HTML and CSS provided by [w3schools.com](https://www.w3schools.com/)

+### Media
+---
+* The css reset was provided by [css reset](http://meyerweb.com/eric/tools/css/reset/)
+* The Favicon, links and meta code were generated by [Realfavicongenerator.net](https://realfavicongenerator.net).
+* The images used on the webisite were generated by [Pixabay](https://pixabay.com/photos/)

+### Reference Material
+---
+* W3 Schools was used as a reference point for HTML, CSS and JavaScript.

+### Acknowledgements
+---
+* I'd like to thank the following:
+- Matt Bodden, for the significant ideas for my project - your guidance truly made a difference!
+- Oliver Train, for all his help regarding his patience and pointing me in the right direction.
+- Dario Carrasquel, for all his help during this project as my mentor.